agentsonar/agentsonar/docs/VALIDATION.md

 open-ended.
 A rigorous reviewer checking technical accuracy, missing perspectives, clarity, and examples will *always* find something to improve.
 The more capable the model, the more subtle issues it finds.
-The reviewer is not buggy — it's doing its job well.
+The reviewer is not buggy, it's doing its job well.
 The problem is that "doing its job well" means never sending the END signal.